How long does a hip prosthesis last?

 2. Weight

-Being overweight can slightly shorten lifespan, but:
+Excess weight can slightly shorten lifespan, but:

-• Activity level is more important than weight
+• activity is more decisive, not weight

 3. Activity level